 Pro Tip: Most of the cabins on Decks 1 & 2 are side by side with doors that open on an angle into the hallway.
 Although you may only run into your neighbor once or twice during the cruise, you will likely hear them coming and going.
 There are a handful of cabins like mine (room 226) that have single facing doors to the hallway which a great for a little more privacy.

 Although Windstar Cruises have options for all-day dining, you won’t find any mega cruise ship style buffets on board.
 Rather, 24/7 dining comes only in the form of room service.
 We took advantage of this by having fresh coffee and croissants delivered to our room daily.
 It is the best kind of alarm clock I can think of using while on a cruise.

 A full breakfast is served al fresco at The Veranda which is also a great spot for lunch.
 In the evenings this space is transformed to become Candles, Windstar’s signature outdoor restaurant.
 A perfect for dinner on the nights when sail away takes place a little bit later.

 If you prefer to dine inside you can choose either Amphora or Stella Bistro.
 There are never assigned seats or requirements to dine with other guests.
 You choose who you want to sit with and when.
 You can also leave your formal clothes at home.
-Windstar cruise line has a more casual dress code.
+Despite being a luxury cruise, Windstar has a more casual dress code.
 They only request no jeans, shorts or t-shirts in the restaurant and lounges in the evenings.